 Overpriced coastal cities tend to offer poor returns to real estate investors.

 To continue the example above, consider Santa Clara County, home to San Jose, CA. According to Attom Data, the annual gross yield for single-family rental properties in Santa Clara County is 3.6%.
 Meanwhile, Indianapolis’ Marion County boasted average rental yields of 11.6%—returns over three times higher.

-It’s not hard to see why investors living in San Jose find markets like Indianapolis enticing.
+It’s not hard to see why investors, like house flipping investors living in San Jose, find markets like Indianapolis enticing.

 When the ratio between local incomes and home prices becomes too high, there’s little room for home prices to rise further without significant income growth.